Variable Selection for Multi-Source Count Data with Controlled False Discovery Rate: Methods

-The construction of knockoffs for single-source count data is based on the aforementioned null hypothesis, making it akin to synthetic null generation.
-Initially, assumptions about the distribution of each count feature are required.
-Zero-inflated Poisson (ZIP) and zero-inflated negative binomial (ZINB) models are commonly used to fit count data, such as single-cell data and gut microbiome data, yielding good results \cite{chen2022distribution,sarvi2019gee}.
-However, the ZINB model rarely accounts for the perturbation of other covariates, such as clinical factors or dietary patterns in gut microbiota data.
-In contrast, the ZIPG distribution proposed by \cite{jiang2023flexible} not only addressed these limitations but also provided flexible modeling by linking mean abundance and its dispersion to different sets of covariates.
+The construction of knockoff variables for individual-source count data is akin to synthetic null generation, and it begins with distributional assumptions for each count feature.
+While models such as the Zero-inflated Poisson (ZIP) and Zero-inflated negative binomial (ZINB) are commonly used for single-cell and gut microbiome data \citep{chen2022distribution}, they often fail to account for the influence of other covariates (e.g., clinical factors or dietary patterns).
+Moreover, these models may not adequately capture the inherent variability and heterogeneity in count data, where the relationship between mean abundance and its dispersion can vary significantly across different features.

-In this context, we utilize ZIPG as the assumed distribution for count variables.
-Subsequently, the count data can be effectively approximated by a multivariate distribution using Gaussian copula.
-This section is dedicated to the $k$-th independent experiment, focusing specifically on the construction of knockoffs for single-source count data.
-For the sake of clarity, we omit the subscript notation $k$ in the following discussions.
+To address these limitations, we assume each count feature follows a Zero-inflated Poisson-Gamma (ZIPG) distribution, which is a flexible framework that models both mean abundance and its dispersion through covariates \citep{jiang2023flexible}.
+This distributional assumption, along with the incorporation of relevant covariates, allows for a more accurate representation of the data.
+The count data can then be effectively approximated by a multivariate distribution using a Gaussian copula.
+Next, we detail the construction of knockoff variables for single-source count data.
+Without loss of generality, we omit the experiment subscript $k$ in the following discussions.